EpistemicPolymath/epistemicpolymath-website/content/pages/projects/project-three.md

 ---
-title: One more cool project
+title: Youtube
 colors: colors-a
 layout: ProjectLayout
 date: '2022-01-22'
 client: Awesome client
 description: >-
   It’s hard to imagine that I’ve that I wrote all this code by myself, probably because I worked with an entire team :) but they definitely followed my lead most of the time.
 featuredImage:
   type: ImageBlock
   url: /images/bg3.jpg